anegg0/gr0wing-hugo/content/posts/2012-06-30-free-and-homeless-the-experiment-part-6.md

 They KNOW what brought you there.

-In many cases, they&#8217;re right.
+In many cases, they're right.

 &nbsp;

-This being said, I&#8217;m having some fun in San Pedro.
+This being said, I'm having some fun in San Pedro.

-Firstly because I don&#8217;t care about sight-seeing, so the bad looks of the city with its crumbling infrastructure is no problem for me.
+Firstly because I don't care about sight-seeing, so the bad looks of the city with its crumbling infrastructure is no problem for me.

 Secondly because even if the village looks evil, the lake is gorgeous.